anrl/socialgov/README.md

 - Update README to have a better simulation overview.
 - Limited facility capacity.
 - Minimum required individual satisfaction
+- Refactor simulations into classes of sims.

 TODO
 -----
 - Multithreaded simulation?
 Only if we want to only use Rhino.
-- Refactor simulations into classes of sims.
+- Fix double counting votes